steqeq/0000/docs/conceptual/cmake-packages.rst

    regards needed to consume it.

-ROCm predominantly relies on Config mode, one notable exception being the Module driving the compilation of HIP programs on Nvidia runtimes.
+ROCm predominantly relies on Config mode, one notable exception being the Module driving the compilation of HIP programs on NVIDIA runtimes.
 As such, when dependencies are not found in standard system locations, one either has to instruct CMake to search for package config files in additional folders using the ``CMAKE_PREFIX_PATH`` variable (a semi-colon separated list of file system